WeirdMidas/AetherAtlas/README.md

 - Optimize the scheduler behavior to be more efficient with each SOC architecture.
 Reserve one or two cores for foreground and top-app (depending on whether the device is a 4x4 or 6x2, etc.), distribute tasks correctly between cores and allow more efficient utilization between CPUs.
 Favoring more efficient multithreading for energy savings.
 - Pinning of threads that handle scrolling on small cores, maximizing energy savings when scrolling and avoiding using big cores for tasks that small cores can handle efficiently.
 - Follow a scheduling strategy that fully respects the scheduler.
 Following a flow like this: Input boost (starts the CPU at a frequency that serves as a "feed" for subsequent tasks) > scheduler (reorders tasks among cores) > governor/schedutil (decides whether to increase or maintain the frequency).
 Based on this ramping flow, the system responds to almost most tasks with transition latency close to 0.
+- Prioritize really light or constant tasks on small cores.
+But don't underuse big cores!
+Also those for tasks that only they can execute, such as games and others.
+Both with the goal of improving the multi-core performance of each cluster in their respective specialty.
+- Have an intermediate frequency that schedutil/interactive can use if a high load arrives.
+If this high load can be satisfied with this frequency, this slightly reduces cold start latency and energy consumption.
+- Even though the module is not purely for performance, with notable FPS drops in games.
+The module was optimized for maximum stability, this means that even with frame drops, the module favors the maximum possible stability, being a worthy trade-off for the user, exchanging raw performance (FPS in games) for FPS stability, UI responsiveness and battery savings.

 ## Compatible SOCs and profiles